CS 160: Introduction to Algorithms (Spring 2023)

 • Spend regular time on this core course in computer science.
 It will require as much time as other core courses such as CS40 and CS105 where you may spend significant time programming.
 In CS160, you should spend an equivalent amount of time developing a deep understanding and mastery of the core theoretical concepts and algorithm paradigms being presented.

-• After doing the reading and attending class, brainstorm about homework problems with a small study group including 2-3 other students, informally gathering ideas without taking notes.
-Then go off by yourself and work independently at writing up the solutions.
-Make sure to cite the other members of your study group, as well as any member of the CS 160 staff you may have consulted.
+• After doing the reading and attending class, brainstorm about homework problems, perhaps with a small study group including 2-3 other students, informally gathering ideas and without taking notes.
+Then remember to go off by yourself and work independently at writing up the solutions.
+Make sure to cite the other members of your study group.

 • Use all of the course resources.
 Actively participate in recitation.
 Attend office hours when you have questions.
-If additional questions arise, you may post them to Piazza.
-Solve extra practice problems from the book by starting from the basic ones.
+If additional questions arise, post them to Piazza.
+Solve extra practice problems from the book (these may vary in difficulty).
 Make your own practice problems (e.g., draw an arbitrary graph and find shortest paths).

-• Read all the grading feedback on your homework as well as the published homework solutions.
+• Read all the grading feedback on your homework as well as any published solutions (e.g., recitation).
 The TAs are devoting many hours to grading and giving useful feedback on your work, as well as in supplying succinct and clear sample solutions which can benefit you, even if you earned most or all of the credit with your own solution.

 • Avoid memorization.
 Instead, focus on understanding and then being able to explain a concept or prove a theorem in your own words.